 - Secondary spermatocytes

-In the first stage, spermatogonia type A is formed from the primordial germ cells in the seminiferous tubules through mitotic division.
-The nucleus contains the diploid cells which themselves contain the diploid chromosome set and one chromatid per chromosome.
+In the first stage, type A spermatogonia are formed from the primordial germ cells in the seminiferous tubules through mitotic division.
+The nucleus contains diploid cells, which have a diploid chromosome set and one chromatid per chromosome.

-As a result of a further mitotic division, type B spermatogonia is engendered, leaving the basement membrane during the process.
-The primary spermatocytes are formed from type B and approach the seminiferous tubules.
-They duplicate the DNA which results in a meiotic division and, subsequently, in a second meiotic division.
+As a result of further mitotic division, type B spermatogonia are created, leaving the basement membrane during the process.
+The primary spermatocytes are formed from type B spermatogonia and approach the seminiferous tubules.
+They duplicate the DNA, which results in 2 meiotic divisions.
 At this stage, they are secondary spermatocytes.

 Until the process of spermatozoa production is complete, it is dependent on testosterone.
 Spermatozoa consist of a head and a tail.
-The nucleus of the head is highly condensed and partially covered by acrosome.
-This cap-like structure contains the enzymes that later play an important role when needed to break down the outer membrane of the ovum, which is necessary for fertilisation.
-In the tail, the mitochondria are located, providing energy to the cell and, therefore, enabling the spermatozoa to move at a speed of 7 to 25 cm per minute.
+The nucleus of the head is highly condensed and partially covered by the acrosome.
+This cap-like structure contains the enzymes that later play an important role in breaking down the outer membrane of the ovum, which is necessary for fertilization.
+Mitochondria are located in the tail, providing energy to the cell and, therefore, enabling the spermatozoa to move at a speed of 7–25 cm per minute.

 Duration of spermatozoa formation

-The process of developing from an undifferentiated germ cell all the way to the spermatozoa takes between 60 to 70 days.
-It is a continuing process without interruption.
+The process of developing from undifferentiated germ cells all the way to spermatozoa takes 60–70 days.
+It is a continuous process without interruption.
 On average, an adult man produces several hundred million spermatozoa per day.
-However, the temperature needs to be at about 35° C. When temperature increases, the production of the spermatozoa is inhibited.
-When temperature decreases, the testes are drawn closer to the body, while they hang lower when the temperature is high.
+However, the temperature needs to be approximately 35°C; when temperature increases, spermatozoa production is inhibited.
+At cooler temperatures, the testes are drawn up, closer to the body, whereas they hang lower when the temperature is warmer.
 This movement is performed by the muscles of the scrotum.

-The epididymis is located adjacent to the testes, within the scrotal sac and has two main functions: to store and to mature sperm.
-It contains the epididymal duct, the shape of which reminds of a highly convoluted tube.
-On the exterior, the tunica albuginea of testis and the epiorchium (lamina visceralis) are located.
+The epididymis is located adjacent to the testes, within the scrotal sac, and it has 2 main functions: to mature and store sperm.
+It contains the epididymal duct, which is shaped like a highly convoluted tube.
+The tunica albuginea of the testis and the epiorchium (lamina visceralis) are located on the exterior.

 The exception is the point where the epididymis and testes are joined together.
-The epiorchium is the inner sheet of the tunica vaginalis testis.
-The connection between epididymis and the testes is called the mesepididymis.
-It has the purpose of securing the testis in the scrotum.
-In the epididymis, there is connective tissue with plenty of nerve fibres and blood vessels.
+The connection between the epididymis and each testis is called the mesepididymis, which secures the testis in the scrotum.
+The epiorchium is the inner layer of the tunica vaginalis testis.
+The epididymis contains connective tissue, with plenty of nerve fibers and blood vessels.
 The sperm cells are pushed out of the testes through the seminiferous tubules into the tubules of the epididymis.
-From there they reach the vas deferens.
+From there, they reach the vas deferens.

 The prostate is located beneath the urinary bladder and surrounds the urethra.
 The urethra transports urine and sperm.
-The Cowper’s glands, the seminal vesicles and the prostate all permanently release small amounts of secretions which dilute the sperm concentrate in the vas deferens.
+The Cowper glands, seminal vesicles, and prostate all permanently release small volumes of secretions that dilute the sperm concentrate in the vas deferens.

-This way, the secretion and sperm are ejected through the urethra simultaneously.
-After the prostate, the urethra passes the pelvic floor, the penis and the glans.
-Shortly before ejaculation, the secretion of the Cowper’s glands also cleans the urethra.
-This way, the acidic environment in the vaginal tract is neutralised, prolonging the lifespan of the sperm and providing mobility for them.
+The secretions and the sperm are ejected through the urethra simultaneously.
+After the prostate, the urethra passes through the pelvic floor, the penis, and the glans.
+Shortly before ejaculation, the secretion of the Cowper glands also cleans the urethra.
+This way, the acidic environment in the vaginal tract is neutralized, prolonging the lifespan of the sperm and providing mobility for them.

 Erection and Sexual Intercourse

-Without an erection, sexual intercourse would be impossible.
+Without penile erection, sexual intercourse would be impossible.
 The erection is prompted by stimuli (visual or physical).
-Subsequently, the corpus cavernosa fills with (arterial) blood.
-At the same time, due to stimulation of previously smooth muscles, the venous drainage of the blood is prevented.
+Subsequently, the corpus cavernosa fills with arterial blood.
+At the same time, due to the stimulation of previously smooth muscles, venous drainage of the blood is prevented.

 This process can take place within a few seconds.
-During ejaculation, the smooth muscle contracts in:
+During ejaculation, smooth muscle contracts in the following:

 - Vas deferens